OwainJ/hello-world/README.md

 # hello-world
-Test repository for storing ideas.
+A test repository for testing and storing ideas.